SSWConsulting/SSW.Rules.Content/rules/bdd/rule.md

 <!--endintro-->

-Using gherkin syntax you can write test scenarios in plain text using a few key words (Given, When, Then).
-Plain text makes the test scenarios easy to understand and visualise from a user perspective, even for non-technical team members.
+Using [Gherkin syntax](https://specflow.org/learn/gherkin/) and a BDD framework like [SpecFlow](https://specflow.org/) you can write test scenarios in plain language using a few key words (Given, When, Then).
+Plain language makes the test scenarios easy to understand, even for non-technical team members.

-First think about the different scenarios that you want to test, then write them out in plain text using gherkin syntax.
+First think about the different scenarios that you want to test, then write them out in plain language using gherkin syntax.

 ```
 Feature: Greeting Message